 - Patients form dependence or addiction to the medication because the new chemical state becomes normal; it becomes increasingly difficult to quit using the medication.

-- Aside from this, over 50% of patients on antidepressants experience side effects, some of which can be very disruptive;
+- Aside from this, over 50% of patients on antidepressants experience side effects, some of which can be very disruptive to daily life;

-- Unless high doses are used in the first place, the effectiveness of the antidepressants has been found in clinical trials to not be that much higher than that of placebo.
+- Unless high enough doses are used, the effectiveness of the antidepressants has been found in clinical trials to not be that much higher than that of placebo.
+Larger doses also exacerbate more serious side effects.

 The case is clear: depression is not being treated well enough with conventional medication.
 The world needs better, safer solutions.